msoucy/babbyc/babbyc.md

     char baz = str[0];

 - The `&` operator retrieves the address for the variable
-- We can **dereference** a pointer, or retrieve it's value by putting an asterisk in front of it
+- We can **dereference** a pointer, or retrieve its value by putting an asterisk in front of it

 ---

-Ouput
+Output
 =====

 	!cpp
     printf("Hello World!\n");

 - Pretty simple
-- The printf function is included in the stdio.h
+- The `printf` function is included in the stdio.h
-- printf takes a an array of strings as the first argument
+- `printf` takes a an array of strings as the first argument

 If you passed in str from the previous example, that would be fine: